acolomba/blackvuesync/README.md

 # BlackVue Sync

 Synchronizes recordings from a BlackVue dashcam with a local directory over a LAN.
-Implements several features to facilitate operating in a scheduled, unattended fashion.
-A typical setup would be a NAS running a cron job.

-BlackVue cameras expose an HTTP server -- sadly no HTTPS -- that can be used to download all recordings.
+BlackVue dashcams expose an HTTP server -- sadly no HTTPS, that can be used to download all recordings.
 This project downloads only recordings that are not already downloaded, optionally limiting recordings in a local directory to a date range.

+A typical setup would be a NAS running a cron job or a docker container.

 ## Features

-* *Portable:* Implemented as a single, self-contained Python script with zero 3rd party dependencies.
-The script can just be copied and run anywhere.
 * *Smart*: Only downloads recordings that haven't been downloaded yet.
 * *Resilient*: If the data transfer is interrupted for whatever reason, at the next run the script resumes where it left off.
 * *Hands-off*: Optionally retains recordings for a limited amount of time, removing outdated ones.
 * *Cron-friendly*: Only one process is allowed to run at any given time for a specific download destination.
 * *Safe*: Stops executing if the disk is almost full.
 * *Friendly*: Identifies a range of known error conditions and clearly communicates them.

 ## Prerequisites